Justintime50/harvey/README.md

 - Authentication
 - Documentation
 - Remove `requirements` and put them in setup (prod & dev)
-- Add `pylint-exit` as a shell function that can be called upoon in `harvey.sh` files
+- Add `pylint-exit` as a shell function that can be called upon in `harvey.sh` files
 - Fix `latin` encoding for logs which messes with output
 - Need to add some logic to flush logs after a certain date?
 - Add logic to webhooks to only build on the master branch commits (possibly based on the `refs` attribute in the GitHub json?)